abdulfarasprojects/Google_X_Kaggle_Capstone/README.md

 ## Core Concept

-The Weight Loss Chat Agent implements a sophisticated multi-agent architecture where specialized AI agents collaborate to provide comprehensive health tracking and coaching.
+The Weight Loss Chat Agent implements a sophisticated multi-agent architecture where specialized AI agents collaborate to provide comprehensive health tracking and guidance.
 Each agent possesses domain expertise and tools, working together under a central coordinator to deliver personalized, context-aware responses.

 The system is built on Google's Agent Development Kit (ADK), leveraging Large Language Models (LLMs) for intelligent conversation processing.
 The architecture emphasizes modularity, with clear separation of concerns between agents while maintaining seamless context preservation across interactions.